-This October, over 500 senior executives, policy makers, financiers, strategists and experts from the international oil and gas industry will convene in London for the 38th annual Oil & Money Conference.
+This October, senior executives, policy makers, financiers, strategists and experts from the international oil and gas industry will gather in London for the 39th annual Oil & Money Conference: The New Energy Map .

-Co-hosted by The New York Times and Energy Intelligence, this world-class gathering continues to set the standard for frank discussion and stimulating debate on the key issues facing the global petroleum sector.
-With an assembly of delegates and speakers which will once again feature senior executives and government ministers from the world’s leading oil companies and oil producers, Oil & Money guarantees high-level networking opportunities with international business leaders and opinion makers.
+Co-hosted by Energy Intelligence and The New York Times, the Oil & Money conference has earned a deserved reputation as a forum for frank discussion and stimulating debate on the key issues facing the global petroleum sector.
+With a program of speakers and panellists including chief executives and government ministers from the world’s leading oil companies and oil producers, Oil & Money offers high-level networking opportunities with international business leaders and opinion makers.

 Among the topics to be discussed at this year’s event will be the policy and trade consequences of the US’ return as an energy power, the challenge for rival energy players such as Saudi Arabia and China, the implications of changes in global crude and product trade flows, and the competition for upstream investment between Opec, shale and the deepwater.